openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 You will need two Minikube addons:

 1. `ingress`: installs the Nginx ingress controller.
 Ingresses provide access into the cluster and are the only things exposed to networks outside the cluster.
 This is required by the miniziti script, but the Helm charts can be configured to use other ingress controllers.
-1. `ingress-dns`: provides a DNS server that can answer queries about the cluster's ingresses, e.g. "miniziti-controller.miniziti.internal" which will be created when you install the OpenZiti Controller Helm chart.
+1. `ingress-dns`: provides a DNS server that can answer queries about the cluster's ingresses, e.g. "miniziti-controller.miniziti.internal" which will be created when you install the controller Helm chart.

 ```text
 minikube --profile miniziti addons enable ingress